Few people know that I contribute to few nonprofits and due to laws with hardening (internal security strategy), I needed to verify Vault

 SSH with DSA

-Back to 2015, OpenSSH deprecated DSA keys due to weakness:
+Back in 2015, OpenSSH deprecated DSA keys due to weakness:

 I tried a pull request on GitHub remove DSA for SSH and was refused.